directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 He sits beneath a massive, majestic tree with a thick trunk and wide-spread branches.<br/>
 Dressed in casual summer clothes, including a light-colored shirt and blue shorts, he also wears a hat. <br/>
 The boy leans comfortably with his back against the tree, and his knees slightly raised to support his book. <br/>
-In the foreground, a field of orange and yellow flowers stretches out. <br/>
+In the foreground, a field of orange and yellow fallen leaves stretches out. <br/>
-Lush greenery extends beyond the central tree, with the distant trees and leaves adding depth to the scene.<br/>
+Lush greenery extends beyond the central tree, with distant trees and leaves adding depth to the scene.<br/>
-Sunlight filters through the trees, gently illuminating the boy, creating the perfect soft light for him to enjoy reading in this beautiful outdoor environment.<br/>
+Sunlight filters softly through the trees, casting a gentle glow on the boy as he reads, creating an ideal, serene setting in this beautiful outdoor environment.<br/>
 <br/>
-(117 words)
+(119 words)
 {{</card>}}